Swimsuit: Body coverage

 Swimsuits can be skin-tight or loose-fitting.
 They are often lined with another layer of fabric if the outer fabric becomes transparent when wet.

 Swimsuits range from designs that almost completely cover the body to designs that expose almost all of the body.
 The choice of swimsuit primarily depends on the activity of the wearer, from tight briefs for men for competitive diving and water polo to boardshorts for surfing; although ironically female competitive divers usually wear full one-piece suits while female competitive surfers often wear bikinis.
 Secondary considerations are personal and community standards of modesty depending on the location and social setting, how much sun protection is desired, and prevailing fashions.
-Almost all swimsuits cover the genitals and pubic hair, while most except thongs or g-strings (also called Brazilians) cover much or all of the buttocks.
+Almost all swimsuits cover intimate body parts including genitals and pubic hair, while most except thongs or g-strings (also called Brazilians) cover much or all of the buttocks.

 Most swimsuits in western culture leave at least the head, shoulders, arms, and lower part of the leg (below the knee) exposed.
 Women's swimsuits generally cover at least the areola and bottom half of the breasts.

 Both men and women may sometimes wear swimsuits covering more of the body when swimming in cold water (see also wetsuit and dry suit).
 In colder temperatures, swimsuits are needed to conserve body heat and protect the body core from hypothermia.